Continuing Education Activity

 - Any patient who is below two standard deviations on their height

-- Any patient whos growth velocity is below the expected one in a 6 to 12 months period follow up. (please see up for normal growth velocities by age)
+- Any patient whose growth velocity is below the expected one in a 6 to 12 months period follow-up. (please see up for normal growth velocities by age)

 - Any patient that crosses two percentile lines for their height (even if still within "normal" standard deviations)